PavithraDarapaneni/Linux-System-Programming/File Management.md

 }
 ```

-## Develop a C program to move a file from one directory to another?
+## 8.Develop a C program to move a file from one directory to another?
 ```c
 #include <stdio.h>
 int main()